A Step-By-Step Guide to The Google Analytics Audit Checklist

 For example, embedded applications can be tracked by implementing GTM and creating virtual page views to record dynamic content changes.
 This means you can measure important journeys and identify pain points where users drop out of important journeys.

 What about payment gateways?
-If your organisation uses a shared payment gateway which is managed by your internal IT department there may be no reason why you can’t track that as well.
+If your organisation uses a payment gateway which is managed by your internal IT department there may be no reason why you can’t track that as well.
 Check the post how to track a shared payment gateway with Google Tag Manager for more details.

 7. Custom Dimensions: